Making the most of losing your job

 |

-How to handle a job loss
+10 ways to handle a job loss

-Emotions and job loss
+Emotions and Job Loss

-Unsurprisingly, there is plenty of research to suggest that unemployment often leads to a decrease in life satisfaction, and an increased likelihood of anger and anxiety.
+Unsurprisingly, there is plenty of research to suggest that unemployment often leads to a decrease in life satisfaction and an increased likelihood of anger and anxiety.

 When we go through a dramatic life change like losing a job, we need time to cope.
 Many people go through the five stages of grief, the same cycle of emotions we go through when we lose someone close: